 At eSpatial, we live and breathe maps so we know what all the different types of maps mean and how they help you in your day to day work.

 Today we are taking a step back to ensure that you are finding the information you want by using the correct type of map.
-So we’ve put together a list of 7 types of maps our customers use regularly and why they use them.
+So we’ve put together a list of 7 types of maps our customers create regularly using our mapping software and why they use them.

 1. Simple Pin Maps